 “I enjoyed being a Minister but you come to the crossroad [and] the first people I spoke to were my immediate family and we agreed that [my resignation] was the honourable thing to do,” Dr Donkor said.

 He said his decision saved him from insults that were hurled at him continuously on radio and national dailies.

 “If you open any of the radio stations somebody is either insulting you or casting you…radio is the worse,” he recounted.

-Three years after his resignation, Dr Donkor said he solved the crisis although many Ghanaians did not believe that.
+But three years after his resignation, Dr Donkor said he solved the crisis although many people did not believe that.
 "Yes my team fixed it," he told Lexis Bill.